 I am married.
 My husband is a violinist in an orchestra.
 We not only share a love of music but also a love for people, especially love for our four children, our extended families, our friends and each other.
-Then there is our passion for nature, art, culture, good food, relaxation, peace, harmony, good humor and caring relationships.
+Then there is our passion for nature, art, culture, good food, relaxation, peace, harmony, a good sense of humor and caring relationships.

 - Since 2020 Founder, owner and operator of the Psychoendocrinology and Psychotherapy Practice (Praxis für Psychoendokrinologie und Psychotherapie), Heilbronn, Germany

 - Since 2020 Lecturer at the Institute for Medical Psychology, Heidelberg University Hospital

 - 2015-2020 Researcher and lecturer at the Institute for Medical Psychology, Heidelberg University Hospital, carrying out research in gynecological psychoneuroendocinology and teaching activities in gynecological psychoneuroendocinology for physicians and medical psychology

 - 2011-2015 Visiting professor at Heidelberg University’s Institute of Psychology, general and theoretical psychology